Antux911220/friendly-neptune/src/pages/index.md

     section_id: intro
     type: section_content
     content: >
       The world is digital, and nowadays we don't exist if we are not online.
+On this assumption, this company born and wants to help business to became part of the current digital world.

-      ### This is an H3.
-Use it for subheads and subsections.
+      ### An integrated approach, new tools for a better future.

       Donec malesuada, augue eu blandit porta, metus metus auctor leo, non